Is drug addiction a disease? Yes, it’s not a choice. Many people still do not know that substance use disorder is a chronic illness.

 This list goes over the effects that people with developing addiction experience, both physically and psychologically.
 Substance use disorder does not just affect your health but your entire life.
 It is very difficult to remain a functional member of society when battling addiction.
 However, many people manage to hide their disease for some time before they succumb to some greater effects.

-Drug addiction disease is a brain disorder due to the fundamental changes drugs create in the brain.
-It is for this reason that drug addiction is identical to other chronic diseases.
-If this is confusing, consider the way other illnesses like cancer or auto-immune diseases affect people.
+Drug addiction is a brain disorder due to the fundamental changes drugs create in the brain.
+Is drug addiction a disease?
+Yes, it is identical to other chronic diseases in how it affects the body.
+Consider how other illnesses like cancer or autoimmune diseases impact people.

-Drug addiction, through the changes it creates in your brain, causes severe damage to the mind and healthy functioning organs.
-Other diseases are the same, such as the side effects of harmful viruses and bacteria.
-Both can lead to serious and detrimental symptoms that could follow you for the rest of your life.
+Through the changes it creates, drug addiction causes severe damage to the mind and healthy functioning organs.
+Both addiction and other diseases can lead to severe and detrimental symptoms that could follow you for the rest of your life.
 If left untreated, both will put your life, or the lives of your loved ones, at serious risk.

 In the same way that you cannot sleep off a serious illness overnight, you cannot simply choose to stop your addiction.
 The initial choice to take the drug may be your own, yes.
 However, the brain changes from addiction, and how it rewires itself is not up to you.

-On a brighter note, addiction is largely preventable and treatable with various addiction treatment methods.
-Like with other diseases, the earlier addiction is identified and consulted, the better the outcome.
-Understanding why addiction is a disease is the catalyst for many to get help.
+On a brighter note, addiction is mainly preventable and treatable with various addiction treatment methods.
+Like with other diseases, the earlier the addiction is identified and treated, the better the outcome.
+Understanding why drug addiction is a disease is the catalyst for many to get help.

 Current addiction recovery programs are evidence-based and use FDA-approved medication along with addiction counseling.
-With state-of-the-art medical facilities, most people who enroll in treatment do achieve recovery.
+With state-of-the-art medical facilities, most people who enroll in treatment recover.

 Opioid Addiction Effects